Framer Review 2026: AI Website Builder Guide

 Generating a Full Site from a Text Prompt

-Framer's Wireframer feature lets you generate a complete responsive page by describing what you want in natural language.
+Framer's Wireframer feature lets you generate a responsive page by describing what you want in natural language.
 You open a new project, select "Generate with AI," and type a prompt like "portfolio website for a freelance brand designer with a dark theme, project gallery, about section, and contact form."

 - A layout framework based on your description